PieFon/musubi/README.md

-For musubi lovers out there, we have created a website.
+For musubi eaters who like SEO, here is a new company you can turn in resumes to.